 Hair transplant is also another option to reverse hair loss.
 Over here, surgeons cut and implant fertile layers of scalp into the bald areas of hair growth.

-Lastly, it is advisable to eat foods and fruits rich in antioxidants.
-Vitamins like Vitamin A, Vitamin C and Vitamin E are beneficial antioxidants with several anti-ageing benefits.
-More so, the shortage of Iron is linked with hair loss in some women.
-Supplementing nutrients like Iron and Amino acid can also help to facilitate hair regrowth.
+Lastly, it is advisable to eat foods and fruits rich in antioxidants. vitamins like Vitamin A, Vitamin C and Vitamin E are beneficial antioxidants with several anti-ageing benefits.